Christopher J. Connors: New Jersey Assembly

 Connors was elected to the Assembly in 1989 and was sworn in on January 9, 1990.
 He served as Assistant Majority Leader of the Assembly from 1992 to 1996.
 He sponsored a law enacted in January 2000 requiring installation of ignition interlock devices in cars of repeat drunk driving offenders and of a 1998 law requiring criminal background checks for nurse aides and home personal care licensing applicants.

 New Jersey Senate

 Connors succeeded his father, Leonard T. Connors, who served in the New Jersey Senate from 1982 to 2008.

-On January 3, 2023, Connors announced that he would not be a candidate for reelection.
+In January 2023, Connors announced that he would not be a candidate for reelection after 33 years of service in the New Jersey Legislature.

-Committees

-Committee assignments for the current session are: